cicada-lang/inet-js/docs/articles/programming-with-interaction-nets.md

 such as the generalization of graph theory in high dimensions -- [Cell complex](https://zh.wikipedia.org/wiki/CW%E5%A4%8D%E5%BD%A2).
-If we have a new computation model based on cell complex, Then the idea of using stacks and postfix notation to provide syntax for computation model is still applicable.
+If we have a new computation model based on cell complex, Then the idea of using function applications to provide syntax for computation model is still applicable.

 ## Type System